The lentil and pumpkin soup is warm, comforting, and delicious, ideal for pampering yourself on the coldest days!

 Remove the skin and seeds.

-Cut the flesh into pieces or dice or cubes.Place the flesh in a saucepan and cover with water.
+Cut the pulp into pieces or cubes.Place the pulp in a saucepan and cover with water.

-Bring to a boil and simmer for about 5 minutes until the flesh is tender.
+Bring to a boil and cook on low heat for about 5 minutes until the pulp becomes tender.

-Adjust the salt and grind the pepper.Mash the flesh with a fork or, if you prefer, blend with an immersion blender directly in the saucepan until you get a smooth and velvety consistency.
+Adjust the salt and grind the pepper.Mash the pulp with a fork or, if you prefer, blend with an immersion blender directly in the saucepan until you achieve a homogeneous and velvety consistency.

-Pour the lentils into the saucepan and mix, add water if needed and bring to a boil.
+Pour the lentils into the saucepan and mix, adding water if needed, and bring to a boil.

 Adjust the salt.In another pot, cook the pasta and drain it.

-In the case of brothy first courses, to avoid glycemic spikes, it is advisable to cook the pasta separately, rinse it, and add it to the prepared brothy sauce; in this way, the starch released by the pasta in the cooking water is eliminated.Meanwhile, bring lentils and pumpkin back to a boil.
+In the case of brothy first courses, to avoid glycemic spikes, it’s advisable to cook the pasta separately and rinse it before adding it to the prepared broth; this way, the starch released by the pasta in the cooking water is eliminated.Meanwhile, bring lentils and pumpkin back to a boil.

-Grind some more pepper, drizzle with extra virgin olive oil, and add chopped parsley.Your lentil and pumpkin soup is ready.
+Grind a bit more pepper, drizzle with extra virgin olive oil, and add some chopped parsley.Your lentil and pumpkin soup is ready.

 Enjoy your meal!